 Sharice went on to work in economic and community development on Native American reservations, helping tribes to create programs and initiatives for growth.
-This work inspired her to apply for the prestigious White House Fellowship program, where she served under President Barack Obama and continued to create economic opportunity for others.
+This work inspired her to apply for the White House Fellows program, where she served in the Department of Transportation under President Barack Obama and President Donald Trump.

-In 2018, Sharice was elected to represent Kansas’ Third District, becoming one of the first two Native American women ever to serve in Congress.
-She has spent her first term in office working tirelessly to tackle the issues most important to Kansas families, including strengthening our public schools, lowering the cost of healthcare and prescription drugs, and making sure the government is working for the people — not special interests.
+Sharice was first elected to represent Kansas’ Third District in 2018, becoming one of the first two Native American women ever to serve in Congress.
+She was re-elected in 2020 and has spent her time in office working tirelessly to tackle the issues most important to Kansas families, including lowering the cost of living, bringing good jobs and opportunity to our community, and making sure the government is working for the people — not special interests.

 Sharice is committed to putting Kansans first and creating opportunity for all.